noahgrant/schmackbone/README.md

 ## Why?

 While creating a Backbone view layer feels a little 2012, its Models and Collections are actually a very light and easy abstraction for interacting with REST APIs.
-Additionally, it's basic Events module make it a cinch to pub/sub your model changes to your actual view layer, for example, your React Components.
-This allows for some really elegant abstractions without the heaviness of, for example
-Redux, all while keeping your data in your models as your single-source-of-truth, instead of immediately copying an API response as local component state (denormalization).
+Additionally, its basic Events module make it a cinch to pub/sub your model changes to your actual view layer, for example, your React Components.
+This allows for some really elegant abstractions without the heaviness of a full-blown state manager like Redux.
+You can keep your UI-state local and your data-state in your models (as your single-source-of-truth), instead of immediately denormalizing an API response as local component state.
 More to come on this!

 ## Practical Differences to Backbone